Comerica Bank Tower: History

 Originally known as Momentum Place, the tower was built as the new headquarters of MCorp Bank.
 The site, which included the Woolf Brothers and Volk Brothers department stores, was one of the busiest blocks in downtown Dallas.
 Adjacent blocks included the Neiman Marcus Building, Wilson Building, Titche-Goettinger Building and Mercantile National Bank Building.
 The entire block from Ervay to St. Paul was leveled to make way for the new tower.
 The original design as proposed by Johnson called for several office buildings, a hotel and a large shopping mall designed in an ornate classical style.
 MCorp Bank instead desired a more restrained office tower without any retail; the design for the banking hall was also scaled down.

 Construction began in 1985 and the tower opened in 1987, with MCorp initially leasing 600000 sqft of space after moving from the Mercantile National Bank Building.
 At time of completion it was the most legally-contested building on the Dallas skyline due to the economic downturn of the late 1980s and the savings and loan scandal.
 MCorp Bank collapsed shortly after the building's opening and the bank was dissolved by Bank One.
 Developers and financial backers sued over ownership of the tower.
 Other parties defaulted on loans, and the building went into foreclosure in 1991 and again in 1995, the two largest in city history.
 Without a lead tenant, the tower was remarketed into fully leasable class AA office space.
 Due to the economic downturn, this was the last high-rise to be completed in downtown in the 1980s.

 In 1997 Crescent Real Estate Equities, in partnership with the financer Trizec Properties, bought the Bank One Center from Cigna and the Teacher Retirement System of Texas for $238 million.

 On December 14, 2006, Crescent sold the structure for US$216 million to Los Angeles–based Metropolitan Real Estate Developers.

 On March 6, 2007, Comerica announced its decision to relocate its corporate headquarters to Dallas.
 In August the company announced that it selected 1717 Main Street in Downtown Dallas and that the tower would be renamed Comerica Bank Tower.
 The company executives began moving into 1717 Main Street in November 2007.

 The firm TM Advertising planned to move into the building on January 2, 2008.
 It was scheduled to take four floors, with a total of 130000 sqft of space.
 340 employees were scheduled to move there.
 The space TM moved into was previously occupied by TXU Energy.

+In 2024, it was acquired by Slate Asset Management.
+In 2026, it was valued at $114.5 million, and was 70 percent leased.